If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 Google whatever name you come up with to make sure it isn’t taken and doesn’t have any weird connotations!

 Your domain name is really important, so take some time to think it over.
+If you’re stuck for ideas, try brainstorming words related to your niche on a piece of paper.

 You can register your domain name at the same time you sign up for hosting.
 That’s the next step.